SystemsApproach/sdn/switch.rst

 	put pressure on the marketplace to open up that space so others can innovate.

-	But before anyone can innovate, the next step is to reproduce what we had running before, except now using open interfaces and programmable hardware.
+	But before anyone can innovate, the first step is to reproduce what we had running before, except now using open interfaces and programmable hardware.
 Even though this chapter uses ``forward.p4`` as a hypothetical new data plane function someone might write, it's really programs like ``switch.p4`` (plus the Switch OS described in the next chapter) that establish parity with legacy networking gear.
-Now we are ready to do something new.
+Once we have that in place, we are ready to do something new.
 But what?

 	It is not our goal to answer that question with any certainty.
 	The VNF off-loading and INT examples introduced in Chapter 2 are a start.
 Chapter 8 goes on to introduce closed-loop verification and software-defined 5G networks as potential killer-apps.
 But history teaches us that killer-apps are impossible to predict with any accuracy.
-On the other hand, it also includes *many* examples of how opening closed/fixed-function systems usually leads to qualitatively
+On the other hand, history also includes *many* examples of how opening closed/fixed-function systems leads to qualitatively new
-	new capabilities.
+	capabilities.

 4.4 P4 Programs
 ---------------------